hizatariq/hizatariq/README.md

     Sample text
 </details>

--> 👀 My Name is Hiza Tariq and I am a software Engineering Undergraduate at FCIT
+-> 👀 My Name is Hiza Tariq and I am a software Engineer

--> 🌱 I’m currently working on Artificial Intelligence
+-> 🌱 I’m currently working on Web Development and Data Analytics

--> :computer: My interset lies in Artificial Intelligence and Blockchain Development
+//-> :computer:

 -> 📫 I love to work and collaborate with others.
       You can reach out to me at hizatariq02@gmail.com